In re WageWorks, Inc. Securities Litigation Frequently Asked Questions

 • Settlement Hearing Date

-Friday, August 20, 2021 The Settlement Hearing is scheduled for Friday, August 20, 2021.
-Please check this website for updates.
+Friday, August 20, 2021 The Settlement Hearing took place on Friday, August 20, 2021.
+The settlement was approved.

 Important Documents